 To move a mobile home, you need to hire a mobile home moving company and escort vehicle.
 With a trailer, you simply need to disconnect from the utility hookups, back up the truck, and connect the trailer hitch.
 Depending on the campground, you can expect to pay between $20 to $30 a night for a camping spot which covers utilities.
 Private campgrounds will charge more than campgrounds operated by the U.S. Park Service.

-To learn more about mobile homes and trailers, call Wholesale Manufactured Homes at 580-564-9611.
+To learn more about mobile homes and trailer homes, call Wholesale Manufactured Homes at 580-564-9611.